no-go/ReoTwe/README.md

  -  Ads free!
  -  fast and efficient
+ -  tap on the Tweet text to load the full imageful Tweetview
  -  get and add your own API key and secret on apps.twitter.com to authorize the App
  -  lists timeline without images of a given username (+time, likes, retweets)
  -  Browse timelines
-     -  extracts username from `RT @username:` and got to that user timeline by click on the tweetdate
+     -  extracts username from `RT @username:` and got to that user timeline by a single click
      -  if it is not a retweet, it try to extract the first `@username`
      -  if there is no `@username`, it uses the username of the posting user / publisher
-     -  ATTENTION: there is still no cache, history or browse back function
  -  multisearch (comma separated) for `@userTimelines` or `#otherStuff`
  -  very simple android code
  -  switch images on/off in preferences
-- tap on the Tweet text to load the full imageful Tweetview

 ## Get the App